tommasorigon/India-SequentiaLogit/estimation.md

 ## Description

-In this document we describe how to estimate the model we described in Section 3 of our paper.
-We implemented our algorithm in R: the source [R code](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) is made available.
+In this document we perform posterior computation for the model described in Section 2, via the Gibbs sampler outlined in Section 3 of the paper.
+We implemented the algorithms in R: the source [R code](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) is made available in the github repository.

-The Gibbs sampler for our model can be called using the function `fit_logit`, which we will use extensively during this document.
-As a first step, we load in memory all the required libraries  and we load in memory also the previously obtained [`dataset`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.md), which **is not made available** in this repository.
+The Gibbs sampler for our model can be called using the function `fit_logit()`, which we will use extensively during this document.
+As a first step, we load in the memory all the required libraries,  and the previously obtained [`dataset`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.md), which **is not made available** in this repository.
+See the `data-cleaning.md` documentation for guidelines on how to obtain the final dataset under analysis.

-The function `fit_logit` also allows for the estimation of the submodels described in Section 4.1 of the paper.
-Notice that even in the code the Gaussian random effects are obtained as a particular case, by fixing the number of mixture components `H = 1`.
+The function `fit_logit()` also allows the estimation of the three sub-models described in Section 4.1.1 of the paper.
+Notice that the implementation of the simpler Gaussian random effects model, can be easily performed by fixing the number of mixture components `H = 1` in the code for our more general formulation.

 ```r